fr34kyn01535/discord-fs/README.md

 ```

 ## Contributing
+At this point discord-fs is pretty mutch just a POC.
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License